aws-samples/amazon-ec2-nice-dcv-samples/cfn/README.md

 - [Rocky Linux](RockyLinux-NICE-DCV.yaml) : rocky
 - [Ubuntu, Ubuntu Pro](Ubuntu-NICE-DCV.yaml) : ubuntu

-You can use update scripts (`update-dcv`, `update-awscli`) in */home/{user name}* folder via SSM Session Manager or EC2 Instance Connect to update NICE DCV and AWS CLI.
+You can use update scripts (`update-dcv`, `update-awscli`) in */home/{user name}* folder from SSM Session Manager or EC2 Instance Connect to update NICE DCV and AWS CLI.

 ### Console and virtual sessions
 NICE DCV offers two types of sessions: console sessions and virtual sessions.